Portrait by Alejandro Castellanos-Jankiewicz

 Previously, he was Max Weber Postdoctoral Fellow at the European University Institute, and held visiting positions at Harvard Law School and the Lauterpacht Centre for International Law, University of Cambridge.
 He holds a PhD in International Law from the Geneva Graduate Institute.

-For press inquiries and speaking engagements you may contact him at L.castellanos@asser.nl.
+For press inquiries and other engagements you may contact him at L.castellanos@asser.nl.